 The Results are Measurable

 The bottom line, a BBS approach based on observable behavioral expectations improves risk management outcomes, reduces the frequency and severity of claims, and improves cash flow.
-BKS Partners has been successful in helping restaurants with multiple locations implement this approach and garner best in class results.
+BKS Partners has been successful in helping restaurants with multiple locations implement this approach and garner best-in-class results.
 One of our clients, for example, was able to improve its cash flow by $215,000 through analytics and behavior-based safety practices.
 Specific behavior-based loss control practices were implemented to reduce the frequency of claims drivers, including injuries from slips/trips/falls, lacerations, and improper lifting techniques.
 Claim counts decreased by 92% since the implementation of BBS practices.

 Final Thoughts: Incent Restaurant Managers to Operate a Safe Working Environment

-To ensure restaurant managers are promoting the behavior-based approaches mentioned above, you should consider following specific procedures to minimize claims cost.
+To ensure restaurant managers are promoting the behavior-based approaches mentioned above, you should consider following specific procedures to minimize claims costs.
 An example could be reporting claims within 24 hours and accommodating a return-to-work program.
 Making safety a part of a manager’s performance and bonus structure can be a critical component of a safety program’s success.
 In addition, this can attract talent and help retain managers as they are incentivized not only on revenue but also on promoting a safe working environment, positively impacting the restaurant’s bottom line and contributing to a more efficient operation.

 BKS Partners’ Hospitality Practice is available to analyze your risk management practices, claims history, and adequacy of insurance coverages.
 We will assess problem areas and develop solutions to deliver real value across your operations.